telerik/ajax-docs/controls/ajax/radajaxmanager/troubleshooting/force-controls-in-an-ajax-enabled-container-to-perform-a-postback.md

 ---
 title: Force Controls in an AJAX-enabled Container to Perform a Postback
-page_title: Force Controls in an AJAX-enabled Container to Perform a Postback | UI for ASP.NET AJAX Documentation
+page_title: Force Controls in an AJAX-enabled Container to Perform a Postback | RadAjax for ASP.NET AJAX Documentation
 description: Force Controls in an AJAX-enabled Container to Perform a Postback
 slug: ajax/radajaxmanager/troubleshooting/force-controls-in-an-ajax-enabled-container-to-perform-a-postback
 tags: force,controls,in,an,ajax-enabled,container,to,perform,a,postback